Trading Across Borders Methodology

 Assumptions about the business

 - Is located in the economy’s largest business city.
-(See cities list)
+For 11 economies the data are also collected for the second largest business city (see cities list).

 - Does not operate in an export processing zone or an industrial estate with special export or import privileges.

 - Is 100% domestically owned.

-All documents required per shipment to export and import the goods are recorded (table A.1).
 It is assumed that a new contract is drafted per shipment and that the contract has already been agreed upon and executed by both parties.
-Documents required for clearance by relevant agencies—including government ministries, customs, port authorities and other control agencies—are taken into account.
+All documents required by law or common practice by relevant agencies—including government ministries, customs authorities, port authorities and other control agencies—per export and import shipment are taken into account (table 1).
+For landlocked economies, documents required by authorities in the transit economy are also included.
 Since payment is by letter of credit, all documents required by banks for the issuance or securing of a letter of credit are also taken into account.
-For landlocked economies, documents required by authorities in the transit economy are also included.
-Documents that are requested at the time of clearance but that are valid for a year or longer and do not require renewal per shipment (for example, an annual tax clearance certificate) are not included.
-Documents that are required purely for purposes of preferential treatment are no longer included—for example, a certificate of origin if the use is only to qualify for a preferential tariff rate under trade agreements.
-It is assumed that the exporter will always obtain a certificate of origin for its trade partner, however, and the time and cost associated with obtaining it are included in the time and cost to export.
+Documents that are requested at the time of clearance but that are valid for a year or longer or do not require renewal per shipment (for example, an annual tax clearance certificate) are not included.
+Documents that are required by customs authorities purely for purposes of preferential treatment but are not required for any other purpose by any of the authorities in the process of trading are not included .
+For example, if a certificate of origin is only presented to qualify for a preferential tariff rate under trade agreements, the document is not counted.
+It is assumed that the exporter will always obtain a certificate of origin for its trade partner, and the time and cost associated with obtaining this certificate are therefore included in the time and cost of document preparation to export.